 Overview of Good Corporate Governance Policies and Practices

 The Company recognizes the importance of upholding good corporate governance, which is widely acknowledged as a key factor in promoting fairness to stakeholders, maximizing long-term shareholder value, and enhancing organizational efficiency.
 Accordingly, the Company is committed to operating in alignment with the principles of good corporate governance for listed companies as outlined in the 2017 Corporate Governance Code (“CG Code”) issued by the Securities and Exchange Commission (SEC) of Thailand.
+The CG Code is structured into five key categories as follows:

 Section 1: Right of Shareholders

-1.2 ) The Annual General Meeting
+1.2) The Annual General Meeting

 1.2.1) Preparation of the Notice of the Annual General Meeting of Shareholders

 - The Company delivers the notice of the shareholders’ meeting together with relevant supporting documents for each agenda item.
 The agendas are clearly specified by subject matter and include the Board of Directors’ opinions, relevant provisions of the Company’s Articles of Association, and proxy forms.
 These materials are provided to shareholders for their consideration at least 21 days prior to the meeting date.
+To facilitate foreign shareholders, the Company also prepares and discloses the English version of the notice concurrently with the Thai version.

 1.2.2) Proxy appointment

 - To facilitate and encourage the participation of all shareholder groups in the shareholders’ meeting, the Company allows shareholders to appoint an independent director or any person as their proxy to attend the meeting on their behalf.
 Shareholders may use any of the proxy forms provided along with the notice of the meeting.
 The Company specifies the required documents and evidence for proxy appointments and imposes no undue conditions that would hinder the proxy process.
+The proxy form complies with the format prescribed by the Department of Business Development, Ministry of Commerce, and allows shareholders to clearly specify their voting instructions.
+A list of the Company’s independent directors eligible to be appointed as proxies is also provided.
+For institutional investors or foreign shareholders who appoint a custodian in Thailand to hold and safeguard their shares, the Company coordinates in advance regarding the required documents and evidence to be presented prior to the meeting.
+This is to ensure a smooth and efficient registration process on the meeting day.

 1.2.3) The voting procedure and the method of counting the votes

 - The Company encourages shareholders to exercise their voting rights and gives importance to every agenda item.
 Clear explanations are provided regarding the voting procedures and vote-counting methods.
 Each share carries one vote.
 To ensure transparency, the Company engages a representative from a legal firm to act as an observer during the vote-counting process.
 Voting is conducted separately for each agenda item to preserve shareholders’ rights.
+Resolutions are passed by a majority of votes, except for agenda items that require not less than three-fourths of the total votes of shareholders attending the meeting and entitled to vote, as specified by law.

 - The Chairman of the meeting shall announce the voting results for each agenda item after the voting session for that item has concluded.
 The results shall be presented separately by the number of votes for approval, disapproval, abstention, and invalid ballots, including their respective percentages of the total votes of shareholders attending the meeting or of those eligible to vote on the relevant agenda item.
 Additionally, electronic traffic data (Traffic Data) is collected in accordance with the requirements stipulated in the annex to the Notification of the Ministry of Information and Communication Technology.